Valentine's Day with Jack and Gabe

 “We’ll have to add to the memories.”
 Gabe’s thumb swept across the backs of Jack’s fingers, stroking the skin below the knuckles.
 “What do you say, want to reenact that night?”

-His limbs turned liquid and desire heated his blood.
-Even though the kitchen still smelled like burned plastic, and the cold air seeped in through the windows and door, with that one touch, he was transported to the heat of the kitchen on that cold December day and the way that Gabriel had played his body like the finest instrument.
+His limbs turned to liquid and desire heated his blood.
+Even though the scent of burned plastic still hung in the air, and the cold air seeped in through the windows and door, with that one touch, he was transported to the heat of the kitchen on that cold December day and the way that Gabriel had played his body like the finest instrument.
 “Do we have time now?”

 “I’m thinking of nice and slow, taking my time with you so you know how perfect you are to me.”
 Gabe’s blue eyes blazed with an intensity that took Jack’s breath away.
 “Tonight, after the wedding.
 And again tomorrow.
 All day tomorrow.
 Until we leave the hotel on Sunday afternoon.
 It’s a promise.”

 Wishing he could speed time forward, Jack traced a line from Gabe’s beard to his chest.
 “I can’t wait.”

 Gabe sat back and opened the smaller package.
 Jack watched his face as he unwrapped the wireless ear buds.
 Gabe’s brows rose and his gaze flew to Jack’s.
 “No way!
 I’ve been thinking about buying these for months.
 How did you know I wanted them?”